Buying or selling a home in Clearwater?

 Step 6 – Negotiate the deal

-Step 7 – Get your loan
+Step 7 – Get a loan

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) of closing costs from your mortgage lender within three days of taking your loan application.
-The estimate is based on the loan amount.
-RESPA requirements order that it has to include all closing costs and fall within a close range of accuracy, and I'll review the estimate and let you know if everything looks adequate.
+This estimate is formed from the loan amount, and RESPA requirements order that it has to involve all closing costs and be within a tight range of accuracy.
+I'll review the estimate and let you know if it all looks permissible.

 Step 9 – Move in